-3.4.1 Establish a competence based curriculum at all levels
+3.4.1 Establish a competency-based curriculum at all levels

-- i.
-Carry out a comprehensive needs assessment to inform development of competency based curriculum: - ii.
-Develop a curriculum framework for competency based curriculum; - iii.
-Design a curriculum that is reoriented towards learning outcomes; - iv.
-Develop standards and indicators for competencies at each level; - v.
-Develop and approve competency based curriculum syllabuses and curriculum support materials; - vi.
-Create awareness among all stakeholders on the competency based curriculum; and - vii.
-Ensure that an interdisciplinary and holistic learning is embedded in the curricular.
+- ii.
+Develop appropriate education structure for competency- based curriculum; - iii.
+Develop a curriculum framework for competency- based curriculum; - iv.
+Design a curriculum that is re-oriented towards learning outcomes; - v.
+Develop standards and indicators for competencies at each level; - vi.
+Develop mechanisms of including learners with disabilities in the CBC; - vii.
+Develop and approve competency- based curriculum designs and curriculum support materials; - viii.
+Create awareness among all stakeholders on the competency- based curriculum and; - ix.
+Ensure that an interdisciplinary and holistic learning is embedded in the curricula.

-3.4.2 Utilize technology to enhance innovation in the implementation of competence based curriculum
+3.4.2 Utilize technology to enhance innovation in the implementation of competency- based curriculum

 - i.
-Design appropriate digital content for a competency based curriculum - ii.
-Identify and procure appropriate technology for utilisation in the competency based curriculum; and - iii.
+Design appropriate digital content for a competency- based curriculum taking cognizance of the needs of SNE learners; - ii.
+Identify and procure appropriate technology for utilisation in the competency- based curriculum and; - iii.
 Build the capacity of curriculum implementers on digital instructional methods that cater for diverse learning styles.

-CHAPTER FOUR: ACCESS TO CURRICULUM SUPPORT MATERIALS
+CHAPTER FOUR ACCESS TO CURRICULUM SUPPORT MATERIALS

-Enhancing learner access to print and electronic books and other curriculum support materials.
+To enhance learner access to print and electronic books and other curriculum support materials.

-Access to low cost books (both print and electronic) is essential for learning and determines to a large degree the quality of learning outcomes.
+Access to low cost books (both print and electronic) is essential for learning and determines, to a large degree, the quality of learning outcomes.
 Currently, the book to pupil ratio stands at an average of 1:4.
-This cannot be sustained particularly in view of the adoption of modern teaching methodologies like in the case of TUSOME and the Early Grade Mathematics set to be launched in early grade classes which call for experiential, exploratory and discovery learning.
-This situation will become even more demanding when a competency based curriculum is implemented.
-Besides books other materials will be needed to support experiential learning and the requisite formative assessments.
-The cost of text books in Kenya is four times higher than the cost in countries with similar economic status.
-The curriculum reform process presents an ideal opportunity to reengineer the process of developing and producing curriculum support materials that allow local relevance.
+This cannot be sustained particularly in view of the adoption of modern teaching methodologies like in the case of TUSOME and the Early Grade Mathematics set launched in early grade classes, which call for experiential, exploratory and discovery learning.
+This situation will become even more demanding when a competency-based curriculum is implemented.
+Besides books, other materials will be needed to support experiential learning and the requisite formative assessments.
+The cost of textbooks in Kenya is four times higher than the cost in countries with similar economic status.
+The curriculum reform process presents an ideal opportunity to re-engineer the process of developing and producing curriculum support materials that allow local relevance.

 The Government will mobilize resources and in partnership with private support and households to ensure that a book ratio of 1:1 is achieved at all levels in basic education in the medium term; the other curriculum support materials will be given the same treatment.
+For learners with special needs and disabilities, sufficiency and appropriateness of the materials shall be ensured.